cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 By implementing these proposed changes, the Cosmos SDK will benefit from a more extensible, versatile, and efficient account management system that is better suited to address the requirements of the Cosmos ecosystem.

+#### Standardization

+With `x/accounts` allowing a modular api there becomes a need for standardization of accounts or the interfaces wallets and other clients should expect to use.
+For this reason we will be using the [`CIP` repo](https://github.com/cosmos/cips) in order to standardize interfaces in order for wallets to know what to expect when interacting with accounts.

 ## Implementation

 ### Account Definition